gilnobrega/farmr/docs/forks.md

 #### Binary Name
 Command used to execute from the CLI.
 - Chia Example: `chia`

+#### Folder Name
+OPTIONAL: Name of the root folder of configuration/log files
+- Chia Example: `.chia`

 #### Currency Symbol
 Symbol to use to recognize the coin.